nabto/appmyproduct-device-stub/acl.md

 }

 ## setUserName.json

+Set the username of a user and return the username as it was saved on the device (it could have been truncated)

+Owners can change names of all users, guests can only change names of themselves.

 request:
 fingerprint: uint8_t[16]
 userName: string

 response:
 {
-  userName: string, //the userName as it was saved on the device }
+  userName: string
+}